latilongitude/GNSS_FootballTactical/README.md

 > [!IMPORTANT]
 > Before running the code, users should make sure files (`Dataset_A_Positional_Data`, `Dataset_B_Pitch.csv`, `Datset_C_SessionDetails.xlsx`) are enclosed in a **single folder**.<br/><br/>
+> Once all files are enclosed in a single folder, the folder's filpath is set to be automatically identified.</br></br>
-> If it fails to automatically identify folder path, please try to insert the folder path manually.</br>
+> If it fails to automatically identify folder path, please try to insert the folder path manually: :arrow_down:</br>
   Copy/paste the filepath of the corresponding folder path into line XXX in `file_1_main_analysis.py`.
 The correct file path should contain following delimiters: `/` (Windows or Linux), `\` (Mac).<br/><br/>
 > For your later use, please alawys ensure a correct folder path in `file_1_main_analysis.py`.